xroi/xroi.github.io/content/About.md

 #### > whoami
-This is my little corner on the web :) My name is Roi Eliasian, and I am a computer science and computational biology BSc student at the Hebrew University of Jerusalem (HUJI).
-I live in Israel, and speak Hebrew and English.
+My name is Roi Eliasian, and I am a computer science and computational biology BSc student at the Hebrew University of Jerusalem (HUJI).

 Currently I am studying for my 3rd and final year.
-Additionally I perform research in [Dr. Barak Raveh's lab](https://www.ravehlab.org/), where I helped develop a computational High-Speed [Atomic Force Microscopy](https://en.wikipedia.org/wiki/Atomic_force_microscopy) Simulation.
+Additionally, I perform research in [Dr. Barak Raveh's lab](https://www.ravehlab.org/), where I helped develop a computational High-Speed [Atomic Force Microscopy](https://en.wikipedia.org/wiki/Atomic_force_microscopy) Simulation.

 What I publish in this website/blog is mostly as a reference to myself, but is available to be consumed by all.
 For how I made this site, please check out [[Meta Information]].